-The program is designed to support basic and clinical research in the field of HIV, in Europe, Canada and Australia.
+The program is designed to support basic and clinical research in the field of HIV, in Europe (all countries), Canada, and Australia.
 Areas of research may include, but are not limited to:

 - Basic, clinical, behavioural, epidemiological, implementation science and community-based participatory research